craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 	- 32 ounces Generalized Antivenom (275.0sp) > (45.0sp / potion)

 #### Aerotide
-A odorless inhalant typically stored in a pressurized capsule and released directly into the nostrils as a ventilative supplement - forcing breathable air into the respatery system.
+A odorless inhalant typically stored in a pressurized capsule and released directly into the nostrils as a ventilative supplement - forcing breathable air into the respatorey system.

 #### Ambebamol
 #### Amorphia